Dr. Erika Ebbel Angle — Founder & Executive Chairman of the Board

 Cortney loves science, recycling, traveling and animals, especially bats!
 She recently returned to the Salem, MA area after spending a few months in India and completing her M.S. in Australia at James Cook University, researching the role of flying foxes as host reservoirs for zoonotic viruses.
 Before that, she spent many summers abroad gaining hands-on experience in wildlife rehabilitation in various countries around the world while getting her B.S. in Environmental Biology at Salem State University.
 Aside from advocating for all animals, Cortney enjoys hiking and reading.

-Beth Zylinski — Program Manager Web Solutions, Instructor
+Beth Zylinski — Director of Web Solutions & Social Media, Instructor

 Beth has always been interested in math and science and was inspired to pursue an engineering degree by her high school physics teacher.
 She earned a B.S. in Electrical Engineering from the University of Massachusetts and also a M.S. in Engineering Management.
 While working in the engineering field, she was a quality and reliability engineer focused on testing integrated circuits and electronic chips.
 Beth enjoys spending time with her husband and two sons, traveling and reading.